ParaLock/UE5OnWine/README.md

    2. In general, GPU crashes are usually caused by shader issues.
 We recommend that you leverage vkd3d-proton (when in dx12 mode) to debug and fix the issue.
 We recommend using the vkd3d-proton breadcrumbs mechanism as your primary debugging tool.
 Once you have narrowed down the faulty shader in the vkd3d-proton log by examining breadcrumbs, you can decompile the shader in question, modify the decompiled shader to get around a certain issue, recompile the shader, and finally instruct vkd3d-proton to swap out the faulty shader for your new version.

 ## Notes
-1. ```dotnet48``` is required by the mstools installer
-2. Testing with wine-tkg version 8.7 and UE 5.2
+1. Testing with wine-tkg version 8.7 and UE 5.2